Banking Platform Implementation Guide - Switch Kit

 - Note: It's important that the

-: if you provide the end-user's PII, we will use that data securely to find their account on the payroll platforms that participate in our PreMatch network.
-If a match is found, the end user will only need to respond to an MFA challenge to the providedmobile_phone_number
+end_user.platform_matching: if you provide the end-user's PII, we will use that data securely to find their account on the payroll platforms that participate in our PreMatch network.
+If a match is found, the end user will only need to respond to an MFA challenge to the providedmobile_phone_numberoremailto complete the connection to the payroll platform.
+See Pinwheel PreMatch for more.

 For more information on any of the other data in this example, see Link token.